Name: Lydia Temoshok, Ph.D.

 Yale affiliation: Yale College 1972

 Where you live: Oella, Ellicott City, Maryland (between Baltimore and DC)

-Something we might not know about you: In the Behavioral Medicine clinic I founded at the University of California San Francisco School of Medicine, I worked with medical colleagues to understand what was happening with the first men afflicted with mysterious symptoms which later would be called “AIDS.”
+Something we might not know about you: In the Behavioral Medicine clinic I founded at the University of California San Francisco School of Medicine, I worked with medical colleagues to understand what was happening with the first men afflicted with mysterious symptoms that later would be called “AIDS.”
 Initiated the first HIV/AIDS psychoneuroimmunology research and wrote the first papers on psychosocial factors in progression.
 Authored The Type C Connection: The Behavioral Links to Cancer and Your Health (NY: Random House).
-Developed, directed, analyzed, and briefed to Pentagon brass what was the first and probably the last US Army-wide survey of HIV sexual exposure risk-relevant behavior in 18,000+ soldiers world-wide.
+Developed, directed, analyzed, and briefed to Pentagon brass what was the first and probably the last US Army-wide survey of HIV sexual exposure risk-relevant behaviors in 18,000+ soldiers world-wide.